The

 were ready to invade so no short cuts could be taken

-When I finished writing the Constitution and sent it to America to be signed I went to the court of King Louis the XVI and tell him to get ready.
+When I finished writing the Constitution and sent it to America to be signed I went to the court of King Louis the XVI and told him to get ready.
 French

 arms and supplies were placed on about 100 ships and they waited for the British